 - When you finish press the Save button

-To navigate through the Non-Financial KPIs use the Left and Right arrow buttons, to add use the Plus button and the delete use the X button
+To Navigate through the Non-Financial KPIs use the Left and Right arrow buttons, to Add a KPI use the Plus button and the Delete a KPI use the X button

 Create a Calculated KPI